BioBoost/python_raspberry_pi_course/hands_on_rpi_hardware/led.md

 # .....
 ```

 Last we should also set the pinmode of the GPIO inside the constructor.
 We place it here because it should only be set once for an Led and it should be set before we change the actual value of the GPIO.
-Do make sure to place it behind the initialization of the wiring Pi library (same as in the main program).
-The `PIN_NUMBER` does need to be changed by `self.pinNumber`, the attribute we initialized before.
+Do make sure to place it behind the initialization of the wiringPi library (same as in the main program).
+The `PIN_NUMBER` does need to be replaced by `self.pinNumber`, the attribute we initialized earlier.

 ```python
 # .....